Top 4 Addictive Drugs in America (& Why)

 Alcohol is a depressant, meaning it slows down vital functions of the body; however, the amount of alcohol consumed is what ultimately determines how it affects an individual.
 For example, many people have a few drinks so they can experience lowered inhibitions, relaxation, and even feelings of happiness.
 When people consume alcohol in excess though, it can lead to confusion, slowed breathing, and unconsciousness.

-Alcohol is so addictive because it triggers the release of endorphins.
-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), drinking alcohol regularly can actually change the chemistry of the brain, resulting in dependence.
+According to the NIAAA, drinking alcohol regularly can actually change the chemistry of the brain.
 When individuals are dependent on alcohol, they cannot stop drinking without experiencing withdrawal symptoms, and these symptoms usually prompt them to drink again.
 However, someone can be addicted to alcohol even if they are not physiologically dependent.

 Anyone can develop an addiction to alcohol, but there are a few factors that make some individuals more likely to develop alcoholism than others.
 These risk factors are:

 - Genetics: Individuals with parents who struggle with alcoholism are more likely to suffer from the disease themselves than those who do not.